rodis/akanda/README.rst

 The Code
 --------

 The code for this project contains the following:

-* a simple, blocking API that wraps py-pf
+* a set of APIs that manipulate PF (in-progress)

-* various scripts that make use of this API
+* a service-facing REST server for controlling PF (in-progress)

-* a non-blocking REST server that also makes use of this API
+* a user-facing REST server that passes requests to a user's Akanda instance and that instance's REST server (forth-coming)

+* a set of tools/scripts for developing Akanda and building Akanda images

 The Product
 -----------